statsun78/kogo/README.md

 ## 3. Auxiliary materials
 Install an R package [pclogit](https://github.com/statsun78/pclogit)

-It is not necessary to install an R package `pclogit', but it will be shortly discussed in class.
+An R package `pclogit' will be shortly discussed in class, so it is not really necessary to install it.